-Jean-Lou Salha is a counsel in the white collar practice, based in the Paris office.
+Jean-Lou Salha is a partner in the White Collar & Investigations Practice, based in the Paris office.

-He acts as a litigator and advisor to financial institutions, corporations, industrial companies, as well as their senior management, on criminal and international judicial investigations carried out by French and foreign criminal and regulatory authorities.
+He acts as a litigator and advisor to financial institutions and corporates, as well as their senior management, on criminal investigations carried out by French and foreign authorities.
 He also represents clients at all stages of criminal proceedings connected to fraud, cybercrime, misappropriation of corporate assets.

-Jean-Lou advises clients on compliance with anti-money laundering, anti-tax fraud and anti-bribery regulations and practices.
-In this regard, he drafts and reviews relevant internal procedures.
-He offers guidance to prevent fraud and sets up systems of delegations of authority in criminal matters.
-In addition, Jean-Lou handles compliance issues and advises clients on implementing whistleblowing procedures and codes of professional ethics.
+Jean-Lou advises clients on complex compliance issues related to anti-bribery and anti-money laundering regulations and practices.
+In this regard, he drafts and reviews relevant internal procedures and ad-hoc compliance programs, provides ABC, AML and ESG training, and coordinates corporate internal investigations.
+He advises clients on implementing whistleblowing procedures and codes of professional ethics.

 Jean-Lou also assists clients on French employment law infringements, in particular illegal work, discrimination, moral harassment, workers' protection and health and safety issues.